-If the RFP includes the purchase or development of electronic and information resources (EIR), including software applications and operating systems, web sites, telecommunications products, video and multimedia products, desktop and portable computers and self-contained/closed equipment that includes EIR, the Proposal Evaluation Team must evaluate the proposed EIR for compliance with <a href="https://linearchy.org/line
+If the RFP includes the purchase or development of electronic and information resources (EIR), including software applications and operating systems, websites, telecommunications products, video and multimedia products, desktop and portable computers and self-contained/closed equipment that includes EIR, the Proposal Evaluation Team must evaluate the proposed EIR for compliance with UTS150 Access by Persons with Disabilities to Electronic and Information Resources Procured or Developed by The University of Texas System Administration and The University of Texas System Institutions (UTS150) before scoring proposals or selecting a successful proposal.
+The Proposal Evaluation Team will need to work with University's Accessibility Coordinator and Accessibility Coordinator Team for EIR Remediation (ACTER) to assure compliance with UTS150.